wwick/calendar/README.md

 # Creative Additions!
  - Can share you calendar with other users
  - When creating an event, you can give the event a group number to share with others who wish to belong to that group
- - Neither of these are specifc enough?
+ - Neither of these are specific enough?
 Share a specific event with a specific user
  - You can leave an join a group at will
  - Sharing is not necessary to create an event